-The dental endowment had gradually pushed his front teeth forward, causing a great deal of teasing (“Bucky”) when Freddie was a boy and teen, then known as Farrokh Bulsara.
+This is what we do know: His dental endowment (or affliction as he undoubtedly thought growing up) gradually had pushed his front teeth forward as he moved into adolescence, causing a great deal of teasing (“Bucky”) when Freddie was a boy and teen, when he was then known as Farrokh Bulsara.
 He hid them behind his hand and, later on, a mustache.
 But it never squelched his singing.

-The Internet is overflowing with accounts of the transplendent Rami Malek preparing for his role as the four-octave frontman by slipping on a pair of customized prosthetic upper teeth to practice speaking and singing.
+The Internet is overflowing with accounts of how the transplendent Rami Malek prepared for his role as the four-octave frontman by slipping on a pair of customized prosthetic upper teeth to practice speaking and singing.

 While Freddie’s extra teeth were unlikely due to a specific genetic disorder, at least one group of researchers has suggested an alternate biological explanation.

 Nearly all single-gene conditions that have a dental component have unusually-shaped or absent teeth, not extra ones.
 The rare disorders that can produce an extra tooth or two are almost always a syndrome, with other symptoms.
 Cleidocranial dyplasia, for example, also causes short stature, missing shoulder blades, and scoliosis.
 And Gardner syndrome is better known for its abundant colon polyps, but a few people with it have extra teeth.

 A number of case reports in the medical literature describe people with extra teeth, but none of them are rock stars.
 One person had 17 extras!
 A paper in an oral pathology journal from 2005 described a multi-toothed parent and child, suggesting that extra teeth can be inherited.